gromacs/gromacs/docs/user-guide/mdp-options.rst

 .. mdp:: QMMM-grps

-   groups to be descibed at the QM level
+   groups to be descibed at the QM level (works also in case of MiMiC QM/MM)

 .. mdp:: QMMMscheme